Bridge the Gap to

 • Sensor-Based Automation

-• Final Project Launch
+• Final Python/Arduino Project Demo

 Module 11